White paper

 For small and medium-sized accounting firms, an integrated tech stack can be a powerful strategic asset, offering numerous benefits, including:

-• Improved efficiencies.
+Improved efficiencies.
 A complex regulatory environment, rising client expectations, and greater competition mean that today’s accounting professionals must work smarter and faster.
 Leveraging automation capabilities as much as possible enables firms to improve efficiencies by eliminating time-consuming, mundane tasks.
 It also helps firms better maintain their competitive edge.

-• Enhanced data gathering capabilities.
+Enhanced data gathering capabilities.
 Modern technology solutions enable firms to collect, process, and analyze vast amounts of data more efficiently.
 Automated data gathering and processing reduces manual errors, saves time, and provides valuable insights for better decision making.
 Advanced analytics tools can identify trends, patterns, and anomalies, helping firms offer clients more proactive and personalized services.

-• Recruitment and retention.
+Recruitment and retention.
 Forward-thinking firms have a greater advantage in the war on talent.
-Today’s talent, especially up-and-coming professionals, expect innovative technology to be in place.
+Today’s talent, especially up-and-coming professionals, expects innovative technology to be in place.
 When accounting firms invest in improving their tech stack, it sends a message to both current and prospective employees that firm leaders want to ease the strain on staff members, and they understand the role that up-to-date technology can play.

-• A shift to higher-margin advisory services.
+A shift to higher-margin advisory services.
 A solid foundation of automation and streamlined workflows frees up time for accountants to focus on higher-margin, value-added services like advisory services.
 By shifting from a compliance-based business model in favor of more advisory services backed by a current tech stack, firms can experience more sustainable revenues.

-• Increased client loyalty.
+Increased client loyalty.
 Today’s clients have grown accustomed to the convenience and speed of technology.
 They expect the same from their accounting firm.
-Firms with an integrated tech stack benefit from fast and trusted answers to their tax-related questions; strategic, data-driven insights for more informed decisions; and secure collaboration tools for an improved client experience.
+Firms with an integrated tech stack benefit from fast and trusted answers to their tax-related questions, strategic, data-driven insights for more informed decisions, and secure collaboration tools for an improved client experience.

 Building the ultimate tech stack

 One of the first steps on the journey to elevating your tech stack is conducting a thorough assessment of your current technology.
 This evaluation involves assessing existing tools and systems, identifying gaps, and determining areas where strategic upgrades are necessary.
-Engaging with technology consultants or vendors can provide valuable insights and help your firm make informed decisions about the best solutions for your particular needs.
+Engaging with technology consultants or vendors can provide valuable insights and help your firm make informed decisions about the best solutions for your needs.

 As you decide what upgrades are necessary, consider these three technologies: